nubbel/SkinKit/README.md

 Using a workspace
 -----------------

-1. Create workspace in Xcode
+1. Create a workspace in Xcode.
-2. Copy your project in the workspace or create a new one
+2. Copy your main project to the workspace or create a new one.
-3. Add the SkinKit project (not the demo!) as a sibling to the workspace
+3. Add the SkinKit project (not the demo!) as a sibling to the workspace.
 4. Drag the libSkinKit.a to your project's "Link Binary with Library" build phase.
-5. Set header search path to: "$(BUILT_PRODUCTS_DIR)" (recursive).
+5. Set header search path to: "$(BUILT\_PRODUCTS\_DIR)", check "recursive".
-6. Add "Other linker flags": "-ObjC"
+6. Add "Other linker flags": "-ObjC".

 // TODO: add detailed installation guide